 B. Disadvantaged pupils’ achievement lower than national average in some subjects.

-C. Persistent absence rate above national average for disadvantaged children in the school
+C. Persistent absence rate above the national average for disadvantaged children in the school

 D. Increased social and emotional needs for some disadvantaged children